-I am a scholar with a wide range of research interests in Latin American history, including childhood and youth, the law, intellectual history, gender, slavery and ethnohistory.
-My original regional expertise was in the colonial Andes and Lima, Peru, but in recent years I have explored the history of Mexico City and Oaxaca, as well as Spanish history, especially the rural region around the city of Toledo.
-Current research projects are bringing me back to Lima and sending me off to the twentieth century, the history of medicine and ethics, the history of girlhood, and Latinx history.
+A Distinguished University Professor in the Department of History at Florida International University, I’m a scholar with a wide range of research interests in the history of Latin America, including childhood and youth, gender, the law, intellectual history, slavery and ethnohistory.
+My primary expertise is in the colonial Andes and Lima, Peru, but I’ve also explored the history of Mexico City and Oaxaca, as well as Spanish history.
+My current research projects are bringing me back to Lima even as they send me off to the 20th and 21st centuries, the history of medicine and ethics, girlhood, and transnational history.

 Academic Positions

-- Visiting Instructor of History, Duke University (Spring 2000)
+- Duke University: Visiting Instructor of History (Spring 2000)

-- Instructor of History, University of North Carolina at Chapel Hill (Spring 2000)
+- University of North Carolina at Chapel Hill; Instructor of History (Spring 2000)

 Education